 - Identify the major reason that triggers dry skin – climate or food or products you use or cosmetics

 - Always go for organic and preferably herbal skin care products

 - Restrict the use of chemical-laden cosmetics on your skin

 - Be watchful on your diet – Make sure to include the food mentioned above

 - Apply oil and take oil bath once a week

 - Wear the climate / season friendly fabric that is always breathable

-In a majority of cases, the dry skin improves when you try any of the abovementioned home remedies.
+In a majority of cases, dry skin improves when you try any of the abovementioned home remedies.
 If the condition persists or if you develop flakes or severe itchiness, visit a dermatologist.
-Rarely, people may need a dermatology treatment to get rid of dry skin.
+Rarely, people may need dermatology treatment to get rid of dry skin.